 This policy is reviewed annually by the Governors (Personal and Standards Committee), the SENCO and the SEN Governor.
-It should be read in conjunction with other relevant policies and documents such as the Behaviour Policy, the Complaints Policy, the quality Policy, the Accessibility Arrangements and the school SEN offer (available on the school website)
+It should be read in conjunction with other relevant policies and documents such as the Behavior Policy, the Complaints Policy, the quality Policy, the Accessibility Arrangements, and the school SEN offer (available on the school website)

-B. SEND information report and policy 2020-2021
+B. SEND information report 2021-2022